felix-lang/felix/doc/packages/pthreads.rst

 The counting feature of a semaphore is analogous to shoppers in a store.
-The  :code:`sem_post` function puts products on the shelf, whilst the the  :code:`sem_wait` function represents an order on which the customer is waiting due to unavailable stock .. and  :code:`sem_trywait` is the customer that, seeing there is no available stock, decides to go elsewhere!
+The  :code:`sem_post` function puts products on the shelf, whilst the  :code:`sem_wait` function represents an order on which the customer is waiting due to unavailable stock .. and  :code:`sem_trywait` is the customer that, seeing there is no available stock, decides to go elsewhere!